kubaroth/microgrep/microgrep.md

 # Overview

-Plugin which wraps grep command to perform string searches and display results in a new buffer.
+A plugin which wraps 'grep' command to perform string searches and display results in a new buffer.

 # Features

-- fast preview of results using <tab> key
+- Fast results file inspection using <tab> key.
-- grep process asynchronously updates results buffer
+- For long running searches, matching results are returned immediately.
-- custom color scheme for better readability
+- Custom color scheme for improved readability.

 # Commands

- `grep search_key` - start a search for a specified string using current directory as the root.
-The process runs asynchronously, matching results are displayed in a new tab.
+ `grep search_key` - Starts the current directory where Micro was launched and searches for a specified string.
+The process runs in the background, matching results are displayed in a new tab.
-Hitting *<tab>* on any line  which contains a valid file path will open a preview in a horizontal split.
+Hitting *<tab>* on any line which contains a valid file path opens a preview in a temporary horizontal split.

-`greppath` - stores file path of the active buffer in the system clipboard.
-The curernt use case is in combination with grep, as a shorthand to open files deep file paths.
+`greppath` - stores file paths of the active buffer in the system clipboard.
+The current use case is to use it in combination with grep, as a shorthand to open files with long paths.